-In 1950, he got a late-season call up with Braves and the young pitcher appeared in four games, allowing just 7 hits and 1 earned run in 8 innings, but picked up one loss and no wins and had a 1.13 ERA.
+In 1950, he got a late-season call-up with the Braves and the young pitcher appeared in four games, allowing just 7 hits and 1 earned run in 8 innings, but picked up one loss and no wins and had a 1.13 ERA.
 He had spent the first part of the season with the AAA Milwaukee Brewers, going 6-5 with a 4.18 ERA.

 Cole was with the Braves in 1951 and 1952 getting into 45 games, pitching 112 innings and winning 3 while losing 5 with a combined 4.14 ERA.
+His Achilles' heel was walks: in 112 1/3 innings over those two seasons, he issued a whopping 106 free passes.
 In 1953 the Boston Braves became the Milwaukee Braves, but Dave did not see much action, appearing in ten games going 0-1 with a 8.58 ERA.
 On March 20, 1954 he was traded by Milwaukee with cash to the Chicago Cubs for Roy Smalley.
 Dave spent 1954 with Chicago, won 3 and lost 8 and was sold on March 19, 1955 by the Cubs to the Philadelphia Phillies.
 After this transaction his reaction was: "They're the only team I can beat."
 He was right, as he lost all three of his decisions to close out his career in the majors with a 6-18 record.

 He spent the rest of the 1955 season with the AAA St. Paul Saints where he went 3-7 with a 6.75 ERA.
-Dave would spend the 1956 and 1957 seasons in the high minors, win 6 games and lose 11 with a 6.15 ERA and left pro baseball at 26 years of age.
+Dave spent the 1956 and 1957 seasons in the high minors, won 6 games and lost 11 with a 6.15 ERA and left pro baseball at 26 years of age.
 His minor league stats show he won 32 and lost 37 with a 5.13 ERA, while pitching in 146 games.